nchaikh/telegram-finance-bot/README.md

 1. Create a new Google Spreadsheet.
 2. Add the following sheets:
-   - `Registros`: For storing expense records
+   - `Registros`: For storing all financial records (expenses, income, transfers)
-   - `Categorías y subcategorías`: For configuring expense categories and accounts
+   - `Categorías y subcategorías`: For configuring categories and accounts
    - `Bot Errors`: For logging errors

 3. Configure the "Categorías y subcategorías" sheet with these columns:
-   - Column A: Tipo (Type) - e.g., "Gastos" (Expenses)
+   - Column A: Tipo (Type) - e.g., "Gastos" (Expenses), "Ingresos" (Income)
    - Column B: Categorías (Categories)
    - Column C: Subcategorías (Subcategories)
    - Column D: Cuentas (Accounts)

-   Add your desired expense categories, subcategories, and accounts.
-The "Tipo" column should contain "Gastos" for expense categories.
+   Add your desired categories for both expenses and income.
+The "Tipo" column should contain:
+   - "Gastos" for expense categories
+   - "Ingresos" for income categories

-4. The "Registros" sheet will store expenses with the following structure:
+4. The "Registros" sheet will store all financial records with the following structure:
    - Date
-   - Amount (negative for expenses)
+   - Amount (negative for expenses, positive for income and transfers)
+   - Account (source account)
-   - Account
+   - Second Account (destination account for transfers)
    - Category
    - Subcategory
    - Description
+   - Type (gasto/ingreso/transferencia)
+   - Installments (for expenses with multiple payments)
    - Additional data fields and formulas for reporting

 ### 5. Deploy the Script